dora-metrics/pelorus/docs/philosophy/outcomes/developer_adoption.md

 ## :material-ruler: Measures

 Here we break down the 6 _measures_ of the Developer Adoption outcome in detail.
-We'll cover the raw data points that we'll need to collect from our various components and then the formulas to calculate each measure.
+We'll cover the raw data points that we'll need to collect from our various components and then present the formulas to calculate each measure.

 ### Common knowledge